Agu-nwa/-aws-ha-architecture/notes/design-decisions.md

 This allows the architecture to create separate public and private subnets across multiple Availability Zones while leaving room for future expansion.

+## Internet Gateway

+Created and attached an Internet Gateway (`aws-ha-igw`) project VPC.
+This connects public subnets to internet.